 Pricing: Starts at $500/month (residential proxies included) with 20 free API calls.

-The Facebook profile scraper supports extracting detailed information such as page addresses, emails, and phone numbers from the “About” section, even when this data isn’t available in the intro widget.
+The Facebook profile scraper can extract detailed information, such as page addresses, emails, and phone numbers, from the “About” section, even when this data isn’t available in the intro widget.
 Social media links are grouped by platform, and additional data is collected from the updated “About” and “Page Transparency” sections.

 Pricing: The Starter plan, which costs $39 per month, reduces the scraping rate to around $10 per 1,000 pages and includes up to 3,900 pages per month.
 On the Free plan, you can scrape up to 500 pages.

-Nimble offers a general-purpose scraping API adaptable to Facebook.
-It’s not specifically tailored for the platform, but it performs well for lightweight scraping tasks involving HTML-to-JSON conversion.
+Nimbleway offers a general-purpose scraping API adaptable to Facebook.
+It’s not specifically tailored for the platform, but it performs well for lightweight HTML-to-JSON scraping.

 With the Facebook data scraper, you can target down to specific states and cities.
 They offer pay-as-you-go and monthly plans.